Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

 Typically, the baseline methods have higher precision than recall because there are some anomalies that are not very apparent.
-We can observe that OCSVM, IForest and LOF have relatively low performance compared with other baseline models since these methods learn the metrics pattern at each timestamp independently without considering the temporal dependency.
-While LSTM-based methods and autoencoder-based methods, including LSTM, DAGMM and LSTM-VAE, perform notably better than OCSVM, IForest and LOF and achieve 0.7094$\sim$0.8421 F1 score because these models take the historical observation window of the data, that helps to retain valuable historical temporal pattern.
-Among the baselines, we can find OmniAnomaly and THOC can achieve comparable accuracy compared with RTAnomaly (like 0.8892) because both OmniAnomaly and THOC introduce some mechanisms to ensure robust anomaly detection.
+We can observe that machine learning-based methods, namely OCSVM, IForest, and LOF have relatively low performance compared with other baseline models since these methods learn the metrics pattern at each timestamp independently without considering the temporal dependency.
+While LSTM-based methods and autoencoder-based methods, including LSTM, DAGMM, and LSTM-VAE, perform notably better than OCSVM, IForest, and LOF and achieve 0.7094$\sim$0.8421 F1 score because these models take the historical observation window of the data, that helps to retain valuable historical temporal pattern.
+Among the baselines, we can find OmniAnomaly, THOC, MTSAD, MSCRED, TranAD, ACVAE, and SLA-VAE can achieve relatively better performance (especially MTSAD can achieve an F1 score like 0.9042) because these methods introduce some mechanisms to extract temporal information of metrics and ensure robust anomaly detection.
+It should be noted that SLA-VAE is a semi-supervised VAE-based method and it employs active learning to update the model.
+However, our proposed method outperforms SLA-VAE, suggesting that the improved performance of our model is not solely due to the semi-supervised mechanism, \ie PU learning, but also the design of combining correlational violation detection with temporal information.
 Specifically, OmniAnomaly models the metrics through stochastic variables and uses reconstruction probabilities to determine anomalies.
-While in THOC, the complex nonlinear temporal dynamics of the system’s normal behavior are captured.
-Though extracting temporal information well, the limitation of OmniAnomaly and THOC lies in not addressing the feature correlations explicitly, which is essential to successfully detecting anomalies from multivariate metrics.
+As for MSCRED, the temporal information is also captured through convolutional LSTM.
+Meanwhile, in MTSAD, active learning has been incorporated into a variational autoencoder to ensure capability against noise.
+SLA-VAE is also a variational autoencoder-based architecture that employs both active learning and semi-supervised learning.
+Adversarial training is incorporated in the VAE-based model ACVAE and the transformer-based model TranAD, which assures their robustness.
+In THOC, the complex nonlinear temporal dynamics of the system’s normal behavior are captured.
+Though extracting temporal information well, the limitation of these approaches lies in not taking the correlation features into consideration, which is essential to successfully detecting anomalies from multivariate metrics.
+Graph Neural Network (GNN)-based approaches offer some mitigation to this issue through jointly extracting the relational and temporal information of raw metrics, \eg MTAD-GAT, GDN, GTA, and FuSAGNet.
+However, without explicitly capturing the correlation violation, these approaches still achieve suboptimal performance compared with \nm.